kelindar/binary/nocopy/README.md

-# Library of No-Copy on Decoding Types
+# Types with no-copy decoding

 This sub-package contains a set of typed sclices which can be useful for encoding/decoding large numerical slices faster.
 This is relatively unsafe and non-portable as the encoding simply copies the memory of the slice, hence disregarding byte order of the encoder/decoders.
 However, this lets us to avoid allocating and copying memory when encoding/decoding, making this at least 10x faster than the safe implementation.